Catholicos of the East and Malankara Metropolitan: History

 The leaders of the Puthenkoor faction (also known as the Malankara Church) of the Saint Thomas Christians were called Malankara Metropolitans since the Coonan Cross Oath of 1653.
 Archdeacon Parampil Thoma, the leader of the Coonan Cross Oath rebellion against the Portuguese Roman Catholic authorities, is known to be the first in this lineage.
 The protesting Christians met at the church in Alangad to discuss their further steps and declared Thoma as the Malankara Metropolitan.
 However, this episcopal ordination, which took place in the absence of another bishop, was questioned from the very beginning.
 Therefore Thoma sought help from other Eastern churches.
 Only the Syrian Orthodox Church of Antioch responded favorably to his plea and in the person of Archbishop Gregorios Abdal Jaleel recognised Thoma as bishop.
 In the following years, the Malankara Church moved further into an ecclesiastical union with the Syriac Orthodox Church of Antioch and its patriarch was recognised as the supreme spiritual leader of the Malankara Church.

 In 1909 Syriac Orthodox Patriarch of Antioch Ignatius Abd-Allah II appointed Geevarghese Dionysius Vattasseril as Malankara Metropolitan.
 But soon the Malankara Metropolitan who was at loggerheads with the Patriarch declared independence from the Patriarch.
 The Patriarch deposed him and appointed a new Malankara Metropolitan in his stead.

 In the meantime, the deposed former Patriarch Ignatius Abded Mshiho II arrived in Kerala in 1912 on the invitation of Dionysius.
-He, at the request of Dionysius, announced the relocation of the Maphrianate of the East to India and appointed Paulos Ivanios Murimattathil as the Catholicos of the East with the regnal name Baselios Paulus I. This triggered a lasting split the community and from then on, those who followed the Malankara Metropolitan was called the "Metran party" (later Malankara Orthodox Syrian Church and followers of Patriarch and the new Malankara Metropolitan he appointed were called the "Bawa party" (later Malankara Jacobite Syrian Orthodox Church).
+He, at the request of Dionysius, announced the relocation of the Maphrianate of the East to India and appointed Paulos Ivanios Murimattathil as the Catholicos of the East with the regnal name Baselios Paulus I. This triggered a lasting split the community and from then on, those who followed the Malankara Metropolitan was called the "Metran party" (later Malankara Orthodox Syrian Church, and those who affirmed the rule of the Patriarch of Antioch in Syria and the new Malankara Metropolitan he appointed were called the "Bawa party" (later Malankara Jacobite Syrian Orthodox Church).